top of page

 OUR STORY

-We are a passionate and creative team of designers and manufacturers, we are located near Oxford Street in Manchester.
-We believe everyone can create something amazing, all you need is a passion for trying new things!
+We believe everyone can create something amazing — all you need is a passion for trying new things.

-She learned that most of the wool was used in rugs, which were factory-made and mass-produced in fixed patterns and styles.
+Our founders, graduates in International Fashion Management from the University of Manchester, love to make things by hand, enjoy experimenting with styles, and are always curious to learn new skills.
+One of our founders, Cassandra, comes from a small remote city in China, where the yarn industry is the mainstay of the economy.
+She learned that most of the yarn was used in rugs, which were factory-made and mass-produced in fixed patterns and styles.
 Driven to make these "works of yarn" more creative and lively with additional use cases, this process has inspired Cassandra to turn working with yarn into a fun and entertaining workshop where people can learn to create unique handmade rugs for themselves or their loved ones.
-She started to use the wool from her hometown to make rugs with her own aesthetics and style, and thus, our journey began.
+She started to use the yarn to make rugs with her own aesthetics and style, and thus, our journey began.

 文件00060.HEIC